nathmota/SQL-solveRWP/README.md

 # RW_SQL_Problems

-SQL Code Challenges from LinkedIn Learning Course: **Solve Real World Data Problems with SQL** by Jess Ramos
+Practice as part of the LinkedIn Learning Course: **Solve Real World Data Problems with SQL** by Jess Ramos

 ------>  Topics and Code Challenges.
 The instructions for the challenges may be founded in the files.  <------